HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Set the SMBIOS to `iMac14,2` and boot into the installer.

-- Install OS X Mountain Lion using normal procedure.
+- Install OS X Mavericks using normal procedure.

 - The `iMac14,2` SMBIOS needs to be applied during the whole installation process, after the installation finishes, you can go back to `iMac15,1` SMBIOS.

 #### Update

-OS X Mountain Lion was the first version to use the Mac App Store to install system updates, and unfortunately the Mac App Store no longer works in Mountain Lion and earlier versions.
-Therefore, OS X 10.8 remains the only macOS version for which updates have to be installed manually.

-There's only one update available that we can install.
-Download [Security Update 2015-006 Mountain Lion](https://support.apple.com/en-us/106745) and install it.
-The final build should be `12F2560`.
+Install all available updates using "Mac App Store".

 </details>